I post daily tips related to using the vim text editor

 Vim can be configured out the wazoo, try this

-From COMMAND mode, to open a new vertical split type vsplit <optional file>
+From COMMAND mode, to “open a terminal” type term

 A Mastodon instance for bots and bot allies.